Expert tips from weight loss doctors, nutritionists & personal trainers

 Meet the wikiHow Experts

-Pouya Shafipour, MD, MS, is a board-certified family medicine physician who specializes in dietary, nutritional, behavioral, and exercise counseling to manage obesity.
+Pouya Shafipour, MD, MS, is a weight loss specialist who supports clients with dietary, nutritional, behavioral, and exercise counseling to manage obesity.

 Jalpa Sheth is a registered dietitian and nutritionist who specializes in weight management, medical nutrition therapy, sports nutrition, vegetarian and vegan nutrition, and wellness nutrition.